-Tamryn is a poet and The Red Room Company's Executive Director.
+Tamryn is a poet and Director of The Red Room Company.
 She has a PhD in Literature from the University of New South Wales where she has also taught Creative Writing.
-Since 2004 she has exhibited poetic projects in Sydney, Melbourne, Switzerland and Mexico.
-Her collection phosphene is forthcoming (Rabbit Poet Series 2016).
+She has exhibited poetic projects in Sydney, Melbourne, Switzerland and Mexico.
+Her collection phosphene is published by the Rabbit Poet Series.
 Other poems and essays have appeared in Five Bells, Nth Degree, Cordite, The Drunken Boat, ImageText and Image [&] Narrative.

-Sally Marwood has a wide range of experience embracing external relations, client and stakeholder relations, development and sponsorship, marketing, corporate communications and design projects.
-Her work has taken her to London as head of Marketing, Media and Sponsorship for the Design Council, in Sydney as a Manager in 'Look of the City' and as Marketing and Development Manager for the National Art School and more recetnly as External Relations Manager at UNSW Art & Design.
+Sally Marwood has a wide range of experience embracing external relations, client and stakeholder relations, development and sponsorship, marketing, corporate communications and art and design projects.
+Her work has taken her to London as Head of Marketing, Media and Sponsorship for the Design Council, and more recently as Head of External Relations and Lecturer at UNSW Art & Design.
+Sally also is Artistic Adviser on the Arts on Prescription pilot project in conjunction with Hammondcare and UNSW Medicine.

 Producer - Creative Programs

-Kristy Wan is the content manager, resident tea junkie, and oxford comma enthusiast at The Red Room Company.
-She also accepts the titles Lead No One Understands What I Do and End of Society Prophet.
+Kristy Wan is the Content Manager, resident tea-lover and oxford comma enthusiast at The Red Room Company.
+Her previous roles have included administration, marketing/communications, and dragon taming and generally accepts that no one is quite sure what she does.
 She is currently finishing her degree in Communications, majoring in Writing & Cultural Studies.
 Kristy is a fire twirler that dabbles in photography, poetry, and short stories.

 Rob Osborne is working with us on the Unlocked prison poetry program.
 His professional background includes teaching English in the secondary education sector, and Media, Communications and Digital Media Production in the tertiary sector with Corrective Services NSW as the Manager of the Audiovisual Production Unit.
 Rob was instrumental in developing and introducing the "Unlocked" poetry project and is a passionate believer in poetry's transformational potential.
 Since leaving a full time role in Corrective Services, Rob has undertaken PhD studies in the area of creative work in prison education.